delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 ## Order Execution Attributes

-- **Post-only**
+- **Post only**

-	A limit order that is marked as post-only is accepted into the order book only it would not be immediately match with an existing order in the order book.
+	A limit order that is marked as post only is accepted into the order book only it would not be immediately match with an existing order in the order book.
 Marking a limit order post-only ensures that: (a) the order adds to the liquidity rather than takes liquidity from the order book, and (b) the traders will earn a maker rebate when the order is executed.

+- **Reduce only**

+	An order that is marked as reduce only can only reduce a position and would be cancelled if it would result in increasing the position.
+While the reduce only flag can be used with any order type, it is most useful when combined with stop orders.
+A reduce only stop order will only close an existing position and thus can serve as stop loss order for a position.